wp-plugins/wp-restrict-user-add-new-post-capability/readme.txt

 == Feedback, Help, and Suggestions ==

-Just post an email to: rcstoltz@gmail.com with email subject: WP Restrict User 'ADD NEW POST' Capability
+Just post an email to: rcstoltz@gmail.com with email subject: Remove 'ADD NEW POST'

 == Upgrade Notice ==

-None
+= Version 1.0.1 =

 == Screenshots ==